Family of man killed by Spokane police while unloading his van after camping trip files lawsuit

 Bradley, his children, and his fiancée returned from a Labor Day weekend camping trip on the afternoon of Sept.
 9, according to the lawsuit.
 Bradley began unloading the family's van, which included guns and other camping gear.

-A neighbor who previously had conflict over property lines with Bradley saw him unloading the car and carrying a rifle.
+A neighbor, Scott Scott, who previously had conflict over property lines with Bradley saw him unloading the car and carrying a rifle.

 The 34-year-old called police just after 6:30 p.m. asking for officers to serve a temporary protection order against Bradley, but no officers were available for the nonemergency call, according to court records and the lawsuit.